Expertise

 For usability, we give BIRT high marks because users are able to accomplish an awful lot through the designer’s UI without resorting to custom code.
 Also, with BIRT, once you get started on a task (such as adding parameters to a report, for example) you can usually figure out what to do without resorting to the manuals.
 Further, BIRT includes the best documentation, available for free as part of the product package.
 This is unlike both JasperReports and Pentaho, where you need to explicitly purchase the documentation.

-Despite this, though, we do think that BIRT is an intimidating tool for novice users report developers and even experience report developers that are new-to-BIRT.
+Despite this, though, we do think that BIRT is an intimidating tool for novice report developers and even experience report developers that are new to BIRT.
 The sheer breadth and depth of functionality the BIRT Report Designer provides can make it a bit overwhelming, and the process of creating even basic reports is more difficult than it needs to be.
 For example, we find BIRT’s mandatory use of “data bindings” (distinct objects that specify the data that is to populate each report element) to be a bit confusing and difficult for the novice.
 While data bindings allow queries and report elements to be better re-used within the same report design, the concept is perhaps overkill for very simple reports that don’t need re-use, making it difficult for novices users to figure out what to do.
 Also, BIRT does not provide simple report design wizards to help the novice user get started quickly (although it does provide a chart wizard).
 In contrast, Pentaho provides its Report Design Wizard, which provides a gentler on-ramp for novice users – giving them a starter report that they can then modify.

 Charting